noureddinemade/chosenwines/_posts/2020-05-28-purple-reign.md

 For us, the vegetal presence was a little too much to drink on it&rsquo;s own which is why we gave it three and a half.
 But you could definetely enjoy it in the sun with some chips and dip whilst catching up with friends - it does make a great talking point.

 We would still recommend trying this as it&rsquo;s a super fun wine, they also do a sparkling wine and I think there might be more to come.
 Hopefully this isn&rsquo;t the last we see of Purple Reign.
-To get your own go direct to <a href="https://purplereign.com.au/" target="_blank">their website</a> as you can see a list of stockist across Australia and get more information about Purple Reign.
+To get your own go direct to <a href="https://purplereign.com.au/" target="_blank" title="Purple Reign">their website</a> as you can see a list of stockist across Australia and get more information about Purple Reign.